Margarita-Salazar/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  On line 52 because there is a new function nested in personalDice().

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name Dan will be the same but the number rolled will change whenever the function is invoked.

 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of newRoll is in any funtion that is nested within function() after line 55.

 ### Task 3 - Stretch Goals